July 23, 2014

 Viral load tests detect pieces of HIV genetic material.
 They show up before the immune system manufactures antibodies.

 In 2010 the FDA approved a new blood test that detects both antibodies to HIV and HIV antigens (pieces of the virus.)
-This "fourth generation" test produces results faster than an antibody test.
+This "fourth generation" test can detect HIV infection sooner than antibody tests alone.

 A positive test result means that you have HIV antibodies, and are infected with HIV.
 This can be a very difficult time.
 Be sure to get information and help.
 See Fact Sheet 201, "How Do I Start?"